 Highland Park Public Library

-Cardholders may access any of the Library's online resources even though the Library's building is closed.
+The Highland Park Public Library offers a variety of virtual programming for all ages.
+Cardholders may access any of the Library's online resources without visiting the Library building.
 Highlights for children during this time include:

 Access Video On Demand: Just for Kids